-It is extremely important that we have up to date parent / guardian contact information on all of our students.
-Not only is it important for informing parents/ guardians regarding a student's academic achievement, but it is critical should there be any medical or other emergencies that happen at the school that involve the child.
-Please contact our guidance office at 570.398.0253 in order to update address or contactinformation.
+It is extremely important that we have up to date parent/guardian contact information on all of our students.
+Not only is it important for informing parents/guardians regarding a student's academic achievement, but it is critical should there be any medical or other emergencies that happen at the school that involve the child.
+Please contact our central office at 570-398-5253 in order to update address or contact information.